 MoPac Expressway south of Cesar Chavez Street is a vital artery for Austin commuters and neighbors, as well as visitors to our region.
-Constructed between 1975 and 1992 as a four to six lane divided highway, it attracts as many as 130,000 cars and trucks per day.
+Consistently ranked as one of the most congested roadways in Texas, it attracts as many as 130,000 cars and trucks per day.
 The corridor provides access to neighborhoods, schools, businesses, parks and trails, recreational centers and commercial areas, all of which would benefit from enhanced mobility and safety.
 Over time, residential, retail and commercial development in the corridor led to increased traffic congestion, negatively impacting mobility and quality of life for the traveling public and adjacent neighborhoods.

-If we do nothing to address congestion, drivers could waste an additional 35 minutes traveling the corridor by 2035.
+If we do nothing to address congestion, drivers could spend an additional 35 minutes traveling the corridor by 2035.

 IDENTIFYING A SUSTAINABLE SOLUTION

-The Central Texas Regional Mobility Authority (Mobility Authority) and the Texas Department of Transportation (TxDOT) are working with the City of Austin, Capital Metro and other local partners to improve mobility on approximately eight miles of the MoPac Expressway from Cesar Chavez Street to Slaughter Lane.
+The Central Texas Regional Mobility Authority (Mobility Authority) and the Texas Department of Transportation (TxDOT) are working with local partners to improve mobility on approximately eight miles of the MoPac Expressway from Cesar Chavez Street to Slaughter Lane.

 Throughout the process, the community was and will continue to be asked to share opinions on a wide range of topics, including:

 - Need and purpose for improvements to MoPac Expressway

 - Alternatives and roadway design